 Believe it or not, eucalyptus is a potent ingredient and should be used with caution.
 In large quantities it can be toxic or cause adverse reactions, but when used correctly it is truly a powerful healer.

 Ready to try a product with eucalyptus?
-The SLMD Acne Cleanser has trace amounts of eucalyptus, which lend a great scent and help to sooth redness and inflammation.
+The SLMD Salicylic Acid Cleanser has trace amounts of eucalyptus, which lend a great scent and help to sooth redness and inflammation.